arboriginal/SimpleCompass/.github/ISSUE_TEMPLATE/bug_report.md

 For all of you who will follow this bug report guideline, I'll do my best to help you as soon as I can.
 And if you have java knowledge, do not hesitate to send me a pull request on github if you know how to fix something or improve the plugin.

 Sorry for this long process but because of users, unable to read 3 lines on the bottom of my plugin descriptions where I explained this shortly, I no more want to loose my time by explaining again and again the same things.
 Asking again and again the same details, waiting to get a part of them, re-ask, etc to finally after loosing my energy to get enough informations to start debug and release a fixed version, don't receive even a single word to confirm me it's ok now.
-If you're still reading this I suppose you are smart enough to understand that, and this is exclusively for people like you I'm going to share my plugins.
+If you're still reading this I suppose you are smart enough to understand that, and this is exclusively for people like you I'm going on to share my plugins.

 Do not hesitate to leave a comment, in Github and in Spigot forum, when a user post an incomplete bug report to ask him to report correctly, or to shut up.
 I let you choose your words (within the limits of Github / Spigot rules).
 This small action will help me not being depressive and not give up the sharing of my plugins.